OutSystems 10 is our biggest release ever. It revolutionizes the way mobile apps are generated so you can deliver truly engaging experiences.

 Microsoft .NET 4.6.1

-All of the above is available for .NET and Java.
-Additionally, apps generated in the .NET stack will now use Microsoft .NET version 4.6.1, so you can take advantage of the latest enhancements in the underlying framework.
+Apps generated will now use Microsoft .NET version 4.6.1, so you can take advantage of the latest enhancements in the underlying framework.

 We’re Just Getting Started